jonathanwilner/htd-home-assistant/INFO.md

-# HTD MC/MCA-66 Series Integration for Home Assistant
+# HTD MC/MCA-66 and Lync 6/12 Series Integration for Home Assistant

 [![GitHub Release][releases-shield]][releases]

 ![HTD](logo-htd.png)

 This integration adds support for the HTD line of Whole House Audio for Home Assistant.
-This integration currently only support the MC/MCA-66 models with planned future plans to support the Lync models as well.
+This integration currently supports the MC/MCA-66, Lync 6, and Lync 12 models.

 See [README](https://github.com/hikirsch/htd-home-assistant/blob/main/README.md) for usage instructions